122004/chekovs_cat/README.md

 [3]  Registrar, March 2023.
 Assessment Brief: Group Work with Essay 2024–25, Registrar VLE/ Faculty Resources Page.
 Northeastern University London.
 Accessed Dec.
 14, 2024.

+<h5> If you see something in the example code / RedBoard instructions relevant to the project, know that it may or may not be extremely relevant at a later time (Chekov's gun + Schrödinger's cat). </h5>